Jrokisky/ros2_system_setup/instructions/2_realsense.md

     * Modifications: **Prepare Linux Backend and the Dev.
 Environment**
         1. Step 4: we are going to skip this step and not patch the kernel.
             * As noted in this [discussion][5] the patch is not required.
-            * As we are running on a non-supported kernel (4.9), the patching scripts will not work.
+            * As we Instructionsare running on a non-supported kernel (4.9), the patching scripts will not work.
             * If desired, you could build probably patch the 4.9 kernel on the TX2 by following what [JetsonHacks][6] does to get the d435i working on the Xavier.
     * Modifications: **Building Librealsense2 SDK**
         1. When running cmake, we want to run `cmake ../ -DBUILD_EXAMPLES=true -DFORCE_LIBUVC=true -DBUILD_WITH_CUDA=true`
             * You can read more about the build flags [here][7]
             * We are using the `FORCE_LIBUVC` flag as we did not patch the kernel.

+### Testing
+1. Now that the software is built and installed, we can run the realsense-viewer
+   * Run `realsense-viewer`
+   * When the application is launched, changed the *Stereo Module* settings to:
+      * Resolution: 640 x 480
+      * FPS: 6
+   * Turn on the Stereo Module

 [1]:https://github.com/IntelRealSense/librealsense
 [2]:https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md